 Obtaining the List of Properties

-Again, depending on whether the state is a tax deed state or tax lien state, the process may vary.
+Again, the process may vary depending on whether the state is a tax deed state or a tax lien state.
 In my case, Michigan’s tax deed sale website offers all the information I need.
 I can simply download a spreadsheet that lists all properties that will go on auction and base my decisions from there.

-Unfortunately, some states don’t offer this kind of information out of the gate.
+Unfortunately, some states don’t offer this information out of the gate.
 The first thing to do is to find the tax deed auction website.
-If the state’s website doesn’t have the interactive feature to just download the list, it can be requested through email or in person a few days before the auction begins.
+If the state’s website doesn’t have the interactive feature just to download the list, it can be requested through email or in person a few days before the auction begins.